USL League Two

-USL League Two (USL2), formerly the Premier Development League (PDL), is a semi-professional developmental soccer league sponsored by United Soccer Leagues in the United States and Canada, forming part of the United States soccer league system.
-The league features 122 teams for 2023, split into sixteen regional divisions across four conferences.
+USL League Two (USL2), formerly the Premier Development League (PDL), is a semi-professional soccer league organized by the United Soccer League in the United States, forming part of the United States soccer league system.
+In the 2025 season, the league featured 144 teams split into nineteen regional divisions across four conferences.
 USL League Two is headquartered in Tampa, Florida.

-Ventura County Fusion are the current champions, having defeated Long Island Rough Riders 2–1 in the 2022 USL League Two Championship game on August 6, 2022.
+The Vermont Green FC are the current champions, having defeated Ballard FC 2–1 in full time to win the 2025 USL League Two Championship final on August 2, 2025.

 Competition format

-USL League Two is divided into 4 conferences (Eastern, Central, Southern, and Western), comprising 16 divisions.
+USL League Two is divided into 4 conferences (Eastern, Central, Southern, and Western), comprising 19 divisions.
 The league season runs from May through July, with the playoffs decided through July and August.
-All teams play a regular season schedule of 14 games, seven home and seven away, within their division.
+All teams play a regular season schedule of 12-14 games, up to seven home and seven away, within their division, depending on the size of the division.

 Playoffs

-The USL2 playoffs see division winners and each conference's best second-place finisher advance to the conference semifinals.
-All matches in the playoffs are played in single match elimination format, with each conference winner hosting a four-team conference championship weekend.
-The four conference champions advance to national semifinals and the league Championship, both played at the home of the higher seed.
+The USL2 playoffs see division winners and each conference's best second-place finishers advance to the conference quarter finals.
+All matches in the playoffs are played in a single-match elimination format, with each conference winner hosting a four-team conference championship weekend.
+The four conference champions advance to the national semi-finals and the league Championship, both played at the home of the higher seed.

 History

 1990s

-In 1995 the United States Interregional Soccer League (USISL) changed its name to the United States International Soccer League, and split into two leagues, one professional (the 'Professional League', which ultimately became the USL Second Division) and one amateur (the Premier League).
+In 1995, the United States Interregional Soccer League (USISL) changed its name to the United States International Soccer League, and split into two leagues, one professional (the 'Professional League', which ultimately became the USL Second Division) and one amateur (the Premier League).
 The purpose for the split was to expand into and improve the soccer capabilities of many urban areas throughout the United States and Canada, while offering current college soccer players the opportunity to continue playing during the summer months without losing their college eligibility.
 The inaugural season of the new USISL Premier League featured 27 teams, and the Richmond Kickers won the first title, beating the Cocoa Expos 3–1 in the championship game.
 Gabe Jones of the Austin Lone Stars was the league's top scorer and MVP.

 The United States International Soccer League changed its name again in 1996, to the United Systems of Independent Soccer Leagues, and before the season, there was substantial movement of teams between the Pro League, the Premier League and the newly created Select League (which would later merge with the A-League, and eventually become the USL First Division).
-The Premier League grew to 34 teams in its second year, with the Central Coast Roadrunners from San Luis Obispo, California beating the San Francisco Bay Seals in the championship game to take the title.
+The Premier League grew to 34 teams in its second year, with the Central Coast Roadrunners from San Luis Obispo, California, beating the San Francisco Bay Seals in the championship game to take the title.
 Pasi Kinturi of the Nashville Metros was the league's top scorer and MVP.